-Universities don't offer degree programs dedicated solely to the subject of RF engineering.
-Students who wish to study the field or find work as engineers who specialize in radio frequencies should consider enrolling in a bachelor's degree, master's degree or graduate certificate in electrical, wireless or microwave engineering.
+There are no programs dedicated solely to the subject of RF engineering.
+Students who wish to study the field or find work as engineers who specialize in radio frequencies should consider enrolling in a bachelor's degree, master's degree, or graduate certificate in electrical, wireless, or microwave engineering.
 Most engineers need at least a bachelor's degree to qualify for entry-level work.

 Bachelor of Science in Electrical Engineering

-Elective coursework in 4-year electrical engineering programs often includes options in RF engineering.
+Elective coursework in electrical engineering programs often includes options in RF engineering.
 Programs can emphasize hands-on technical abilities as well as the theoretical foundations of the technology.
-Applicants are commonly required to be high school graduates who are ready to enroll in pre-calculus courses.

 - Communication electromagnetics